 When animal cruelty investigators receive animal cruelty reports, they may begin their investigations by searching out the facts, talking to the witnesses and accumulating evidence to file a report.
 Depending on their findings, they may then take charge of abused animals and relocate them to animal shelters.
 These professionals may also schedule veterinary treatment for mistreated animals and euthanize those that are too ill or injured to recover.
 During the process, animal treatment investigators may prepare documents needed to prosecute cases of animal cruelty and testify in court.

 Animal Treatment Investigator Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of animal control workers was expected to grow by 6% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of animal control workers was expected to grow as fast as the national average from 2018-2028.
 According to the BLS, the continuing realization that animal abuse and human abuse are often linked should lead to better funding for animal shelters and increasing coordination between shelters, law enforcement and social service organizations.